 If you wish to use partitions, only segment 2 can work with this drive under the HP-UX operating system.
 We therefore suggest that you use the Logical Volume Manager (LVM) to allocate disk space in accordance with the sizes of your file systems or raw data instead of a single partition.
 You can do this from the command line or by using the System Administration Manager (SAM) utility.
 For more information on LVM, refer to How HP-UX Works: Concepts for the System Administrator (B2355-90029), Chapter 9.
 After creating logical volumes and file systems, you will have more control over the disk than you would have with traditional partitions.

-Notes for IBM AIX RS-6000 Users
+Notes for IBM AIX RS/6000 Users

-After you have appropriately connected the drive to the SCSI bus, you can install the SWXD3-SG drive from the root account either by using SMIT or commands at the root account.
+After you have appropriately connected the drive to the SCSI bus, you can install the SWXD3-SH drive from the root account by using SMIT, as follows: